ngnhatmih/Outcast-25/README.md

 Achievement | Description | Trophy
 ------------- | ------------- | -------------
-Woke to Aware | Got all the Quote Scrolls
-Nanobot 19 | Beat Mission
+Woke to Aware | Got all the Quote Scrolls | Anti Elite Trophy Nanobot 19 | Beat Mission
 The Great Reset
 The Rockefeller